Meet the Reviewers:

 How it works:

 If you wish to have your portfolio reviewed by our panel of experts, sign up for a time slot in the registration form below.
-Payment can be sent via the PayPal link on this page or paid in person at the museum.
+Payment can be submitted online or paid in person at the museum.
 Please direct all questions to firstname.lastname@example.org

-Fine Art Photography, curator and consultant to photographers
+Fine art photography, curator and consultant to photographic artists

-Pierre Dutertre is a fine art photographer who teaches advanced classes at the Florida Museum of Photographic Arts.
-He is the founder of UPAG, an online fine art photography gallery that provides emerging artists with a platform for their work, with both online and on-ground shows, including one at FMoPA last year.
+Cathy Dutertre is a fine art photographer who teaches workshops at the Florida Museum of Photographic Arts.
+She is a co-founder of the United Photographic Artists Gallery, an online fine art photography gallery that provides emerging artists with a platform for their work, with both online and on-ground shows, including one at FMoPA last year and an upcoming exhibit in October.
+Cathy serves as a co-curator of exhibits for UPAG and other photography organizations, and consults with emerging and established photographers regarding the direction and technical aesthetics of their work.
+She and her husband Pierre have worked collaboratively to create their fine art works for many years.

 Websites: http://www.pierreandcathy.com and http://www.upagallery.com